Tuition and Financial Aid

 Tuition and living expenses information can be found on the Office of Student Financial Services website.
 Please view their site for the most up-to-date information on the cost of attendance for Georgetown University’s graduate programs.Back to Top

 - Awards are based on a candidate’s grades, test scores, professional and lived experience, community service/volunteerism, and overall strength of application.

 - Scholarship notification is sent in the same letter as the admissions notification.

-- Part-time MPP and MPM students may apply for the Bryce Harlow Fellowship program.
+- Part-time MPP and MPM students may also apply for the Bryce Harlow Fellowship program.

 The McCourt Scholars are a select group of promising future policy makers and scholars whose background, experience, and academic excellence qualify them for this prestigious award.
 Each year, five incoming students are nominated as McCourt Scholars based on the strength of their applications to the McCourt School.

 - All full-time MPP, MPM, MIDP, and MS-DSPP who apply by the December 1 or January 15 deadline are eligible to be considered for the McCourt Scholars program, and no additional application is required, candidates in consideration for the McCourt Scholarship will be contacted and interviewed by a select committee.

 - The Scholar award includes full tuition, mandatory fees, a stipend, and health insurance.